ymeine/atpackager/lib/uglifyHelpers/readme.md

 # Get a possible expression from a node

-Tries to return an expression node inside the given node, and returns it if found, otherwise throws an exception.
+Tries to return an expression node taken from inside the given node, and returns it if found, otherwise throws an exception.

 ## Parameters

 1. `node`
 	* interface: UglifyJS Node
 	* __required__
+	* __in__
 	* The node to extract the expression from.

 ## Description

-The node can be of two possible types:
+The given node can be of two types:

 * `UglifyJS.AST_Toplevel`: the expression is searched inside the first element of its `body` (using our own function), if it exists
 * `UglifyJS.AST_SimpleStatement`: the expression is its `body`

+## Return value

+* interface: UglifyJS Node

+The expression if found.

+## Exceptions

+* type: `Error`

+Thrown if the given node is not of one of the types described above.

-# Generate an AST from a JS Object: why???
+# Generate an AST from a JavaScript Object

 Generates an AST from the given object, throwing an exception if it doesn't know how to handle its type.

+## Parameters

+* `object`
+	* type: one of the types listed in description
+	* default: `undefined`
+	* __in__
+	* The value from which to create the AST.

 ## Description